Palash63/palash63.github.io/_pages/cv.md

 Education
 =====
-Doctor of Philosophy, Biostatistics & Data Science &nbsp;
+* Doctor of Philosophy, Biostatistics & Data Science

-The University of Kansas School of Medicine , Kansas City, KS &nbsp;
+  * The University of Kansas School of Medicine , Kansas City, KS

-Enrolled: 2017.08 - Expected 2021.06
+  * Enrolled: 2017.08 - Expected 2021.06

-Master of Science, Statistics
+*Master of Science, Statistics
-&nbsp;

-The University of Nevada, Reno
+  * The University of Nevada, Reno
-&nbsp;

-Enrolled: 2015.08 - 2017.06
+  * Enrolled: 2015.08 - 2017.06

-Bachelor of Science, Mathematics
+* Bachelor of Science, Mathematics
-&nbsp;

-University of Dhaka, Bangladesh
+  * University of Dhaka, Bangladesh
-&nbsp;

-Enrolled: 2010.01 - 2014.06
+  * Enrolled: 2010.01 - 2014.06

 Research Experience:
 ======